BoD/android-contentprovider-generator/README.md

 There are two possible ways to generate the code:

-1. as part of the build script (with a gradle plugin)
+1. as part of the build script (with a Gradle plugin)
 2. as a one-time step (using a command line tool)

-The gradle plugin is perhaps the 'cleaner' way in the sense that the generated code won't be part of the source (not checked into VCS).
-The configuration is declared inside the gradle script which allows to update it easily.
+The Gradle plugin is perhaps the 'cleaner' way in the sense that the generated code won't be part of the source (not checked into VCS).
+The configuration is declared inside the Gradle script which allows to update it easily.

 Alternatively, a one-time generation can be done (typically at the beginning of the project.)
 The generated code is part of the source and checked into VCS: this allows you